fetema1987/acopioaws/README.md

 #### AWS environment
 The process of training this model has been executed in a ml.m3.medium notebook instance in AWS Sagemaker.
 Other alternatives tried were using an XGBoost estimator from the Sagemaker SDK and similar results were obtained, almost 100% accuracy and mF1.
 Some of the built-in algorithms in SageMaker such as k-nn or Linear Learner with multiclass hyperparameter would also do the job.

-## Results

-In the first stages of development we got pretty good results with an accuracy of 99.59% and a mF1 of 0.9938.